 Graeme trains throughout Australia on regenerating grasslands using planned grazing management.
 He has also carried out bushfire and drought extension for Victorian DPI, provided Holistic Management® training for CMA’s and universities, consulted for the meat industry on eating quality and marketing as well as currently managing STIPA Native Grass Association Inc.

-Friday October 25th: Participant Project Applications Close (Note: If places fill you may be placed on a waitlist)
+- Friday October 25th: Participant Project Applications Close

 This project has been enabled through the Augusta Margaret River Environmental Management Fund.